arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 The audio data was preprocessed with **Edge Impulse**.
 Its user interface allows you to manage audio files, including cropping unnecessary segments and splitting longer recordings into manageable pieces.

 This preprocessing step ensures that only relevant data is provided into the training pipeline, maximizing the model performance.
 The preprocessing step includes following steps:

 - **Audio Segmentation:** Splitting long audio recordings into smaller, manageable clips for more effective training.
 - **Noise Handling:** Removing background noise or irrelevant segments to ensure the dataset focuses on the target sounds.
 - **Normalization:** Ensuring consistent audio levels across all samples to improve model reliability.
 Using Edge Impulse GUI, you can crop unnecessary segments, annotate audio clips, and simplify this process.

+Using Edge Impulse, you can simplify these preprocessing steps with tools to crop unnecessary segments, annotate audio clips, and visualize the processed data.
+The dataset can be found within the **Data acquisition** section in the Edge Impulse platform.

 ![Dataset Overview in Edge Impulse](assets/edge-dataset-overview.png)